Who is CKI anyways?

 As one of the three tenets, service is a fundamental element of CKI.
 Collectively, CKI members perform more than one million hours of service on their campuses and in their communities annually.
 Without service, CKI would be just another campus activity.
 Through service, college students are making the world a better place.
 Every year the Pennsylvania CKI district pursues a different mission to better the community as a District Service Project.

 Through the mission and vision of the organization, CKI is dedicated to the realization of mankind’s potential.
 The potential of CKI lies in its ability to positively influence members of society who are facing ultimate personal decisions and those who will one day create the vision of mankind for generations to come.
 Leadership opportunities afford CKI members the resources and tools needed to become active citizens.
 CKI members can assume leadership responsibilities at all levels of the organization and through various experiential training conferences.

 If there is one thing that CKI members know best, it is fellowship.
 Whether they are planning a car wash, visiting shut-ins, reading to three-year-olds, or conducting business, CKI members across the globe take time to meet and welcome new people.
 With each element and aspect of CKI, members experience fellowship and develop life-long relationships with fellow collegians, advisors, Kiwanians, and citizens in their communities.
 Whether a CKI member is mentoring a child, networking with a businessman, or bowling with members, that CKI member is developing social skills, meeting new people, and strengthening relationships.

-The club is the first and most important level of CKI.
-Without the clubs, there would be no need for the district and International levels.
+The club level is the first and most important level of CKI.
+Without the clubs, there would be no need for the district and international levels.
 The club level is where the mission of CKI is realized.
 Clubs are the heart of CKI’s service.
 The other levels exist to provide consultation and develop program materials that will assist and support the club in attaining their service and leadership development objectives.